James Paget: Works

 When Paget, in 1851, began practice near Cavendish Square, he had still to wait a few years more for success in professional life.
 The turn of the tide came about 1854 or 1855; and in 1858 he was appointed surgeon extraordinary to Queen Victoria, and in 1863 surgeon in ordinary to Albert Edward, Prince of Wales.
+Paget wrote briefly and derisively of physician James Richard Hancorn, son of J. R. Hancorn: "Idle, dissipated, drinking,—associate of Sievier.
+Had to resign the House Surgeoncy; practised a few months with his father in Shoreditch; & died in 1860."
+The sculptor Robert William Sievier had a studio on Henrietta Street, near Cavendish Square.

-He had for many years the largest and most arduous surgical practice in London.
+Paget had for many years the largest and most arduous surgical practice in London.
 His day's work was seldom less than 16 or 17 hours.
-Cases sent to him for final judgment, with especial frequency, were those of tumours, and of all kinds of disease of the bones and joints, and all neurotic cases having symptoms of surgical disease.
+Cases sent to him for final judgment, with special frequency, were those of tumours, and of all kinds of disease of the bones and joints, and all neurotic cases having symptoms of surgical disease.
 His supremacy lay rather in the science than in the art of surgery, but his name is also associated with certain great practical advances.
-He discovered the Paget's disease of the breast and the Paget's disease of the bones (osteitis deformans), which are named after him; he was the first to urge removal of the tumour, instead of amputation of the limb, in cases of myeloid sarcoma.
+He discovered Paget's disease of the breast and Paget's disease of the bones (osteitis deformans), which are named after him; he was the first to urge removal of the tumour, instead of amputation of the limb, in cases of myeloid sarcoma.
 In 1869 he was elected President of the Clinical Society of London.

 In 1870, he was elected a foreign member of the Royal Swedish Academy of Sciences.